Snowflake-Labs/terraform-provider-snowflake/docs/resources/function_scala.md

 - `comment` (String) Specifies a comment for the function.
 - `enable_console_output` (Boolean) Enable stdout/stderr fast path logging for anonyous stored procs.
 This is a public parameter (similar to LOG_LEVEL).
 For more information, check [ENABLE_CONSOLE_OUTPUT docs](https://docs.snowflake.com/en/sql-reference/parameters#enable-console-output).
 - `external_access_integrations` (Set of String) The names of [external access integrations](https://docs.snowflake.com/en/sql-reference/sql/create-external-access-integration) needed in order for this function’s handler code to access external networks.
 An external access integration specifies [network rules](https://docs.snowflake.com/en/sql-reference/sql/create-network-rule) and [secrets](https://docs.snowflake.com/en/sql-reference/sql/create-secret) that specify external locations and credentials (if any) allowed for use by handler code when making requests of an external network, such as an external REST API.
+- `function_definition` (String) Defines the handler code executed when the UDF is called.
+Wrapping `$$` signs are added by the provider automatically; do not include them.
+The `function_definition` value must be Scala source code.
+For more information, see [Introduction to Scala UDFs](https://docs.snowflake.com/en/developer-guide/udf/scala/udf-scala-introduction).
+To mitigate permadiff on this field, the provider replaces blank characters with a space.
+This can lead to false positives in cases where a change in case or run of whitespace is semantically significant.
-- `imports` (Set of String) The location (stage), path, and name of the file(s) to import, such as a JAR or other kind of file.
+- `imports` (Block Set) The location (stage), path, and name of the file(s) to import, such as a JAR or other kind of file.
 The JAR file might contain handler dependency libraries.
 It can contain one or more .class files and zero or more resource files.
 JNI (Java Native Interface) is not supported.
 Snowflake prohibits loading libraries that contain native code (as opposed to Java bytecode).
 A non-JAR file might a file read by handler code.
 For an example, see [Reading a file specified statically in IMPORTS](https://docs.snowflake.com/en/developer-guide/udf/java/udf-java-cookbook.html#label-reading-file-from-java-udf-imports).
-Consult the [docs](https://docs.snowflake.com/en/sql-reference/sql/create-function#scala).
+Consult the [docs](https://docs.snowflake.com/en/sql-reference/sql/create-function#scala). (see [below for nested schema](#nestedblock--imports))
 - `is_secure` (String) Specifies that the function is secure.
 By design, the Snowflake's `SHOW FUNCTIONS` command does not provide information about secure functions (consult [function docs](https://docs.snowflake.com/en/sql-reference/sql/create-function#id1) and [Protecting Sensitive Information with Secure UDFs and Stored Procedures](https://docs.snowflake.com/en/developer-guide/secure-udf-procedure)) which is essential to manage/import function with Terraform.
 Use the role owning the function while managing secure functions.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `log_level` (String) LOG_LEVEL to use when filtering events For more information, check [LOG_LEVEL docs](https://docs.snowflake.com/en/sql-reference/parameters#log-level).
 - `metric_level` (String) METRIC_LEVEL value to control whether to emit metrics to Event Table For more information, check [METRIC_LEVEL docs](https://docs.snowflake.com/en/sql-reference/parameters#metric-level).
 - `null_input_behavior` (String) Specifies the behavior of the function when called with null inputs.
 Valid values are (case-insensitive): `CALLED ON NULL INPUT` | `RETURNS NULL ON NULL INPUT`.
 - `packages` (Set of String) The name and version number of Snowflake system packages required as dependencies.
 The value should be of the form `package_name:version_number`, where `package_name` is `snowflake_domain:package`.
-- `return_behavior` (String) Specifies the behavior of the function when returning results.
+- `return_results_behavior` (String) Specifies the behavior of the function when returning results.
 Valid values are (case-insensitive): `VOLATILE` | `IMMUTABLE`.
 - `secrets` (Block Set) Assigns the names of [secrets](https://docs.snowflake.com/en/sql-reference/sql/create-secret) to variables so that you can use the variables to reference the secrets when retrieving information from secrets in handler code.
 Secrets you specify here must be allowed by the [external access integration](https://docs.snowflake.com/en/sql-reference/sql/create-external-access-integration) specified as a value of this CREATE FUNCTION command’s EXTERNAL_ACCESS_INTEGRATIONS parameter. (see [below for nested schema](#nestedblock--secrets))
 - `target_path` (String) The name of the handler method or class.
 If the handler is for a scalar UDF, returning a non-tabular value, the HANDLER value should be a method name, as in the following form: `MyClass.myMethod`.
 - `trace_level` (String) Trace level value to use when generating/filtering trace events For more information, check [TRACE_LEVEL docs](https://docs.snowflake.com/en/sql-reference/parameters#trace-level).